yoogol/project-one/README.md

 - words go over the field [x]
 - let user make couple of mistakes in the beginning [x]
 - style scoreboard [x]
+- find how to automatically determine an element width to avoid words going out of range [x]
+- fix start button on the second run [x]